luciorq/isoformic/README.md

 <!-- badges: end -->

 Welcome to `isoformic`, a workflow for isoform-level biological interpretation of transcriptomic data.
-This pipeline uses known annotated transcripts to produce biologically relevant results based on the different ypes of transcripts for any case versus control transcriptomic comparisson.
+This pipeline uses known annotated transcripts to produce biologically relevant results based on the different types of transcripts for any case versus control transcriptomic comparison.

 ![trancripttypesgraph](https://i.imgur.com/UWoAr0k.png)